 Nine Farmers Polder

 In the past, an old steam pumping station stood on this site.
-When this pumping station was demolished in the 1970s, this memorial stone was placed here in 1979.
+When this pumping station was demolished pumping station the 1970s, this memorial stone was placed here in 1979.

 West Polder

-With the completion of the Lauwersmeer dike, the Westpolder pumping station became redundant.
-This pumping station was therefore demolished, after which a memorial stone was placed in 1994.
+With the completion of the Lauwersmeer dike, the pumping station became redundant.
+This pumping station therefore demolished, after which a memorial stone was placed in 1994.

 Three Delfzijlen

-Against the sea wall, near the Drie Delfzijlen pumping station, there are two ornaments/coping stones from the old sluices.
-The ornaments were from the Dorpsterzijl and the Slochter- and Garmerzijl, respectively.
+Against the sea dyke at the pumping station Delfzijlen pumping station sea dyke two ornaments/coping stones from the old sluices.
+The ornaments were from the Dorpsterzijl and the Slochter- and Garmerzijl respectively.
 Together, these memorial stones form the name of the current pumping station: the Drie Delfzijlen (sluices in the Damsterdiep).

 Spijkster pumps glass mosaic

-This artwork consists of three panels with glass mosaic.
+This structure of three panels with glass mosaic.
 The panels hang above each other and depict, from top to bottom: a seagull, the area in northeast Groningen that is drained by the polder pumping station, and a view of Spijk.

 Rolling posts